CMSgov/beneficiary-fhir-data/apps/utils/scripts/README.md

   -d localhost:5432
 ```

+### Adding a DB migration

+Migrations go under `bfd-model/bfd-model-rif/resources/db/migration`.
+To create a new migration, create a file with two leading underscores (`__your_migration_name.sql`) and then run `./rename-migration-script.py path/to/your/migration.sql` to apply the timestamp prefix to the migration name.

 ## Running BFD Server

 To run the BFD FHIR server you must first have a database for it to connect to.